stevescally/examinations/README.md

 A collection of insights from books and papers that I have examined.

+# Reading Manifest

+This is a list of papers, books, or articles that tempt my intrest.

 # Licensing

 All books and papers referenced are understood to be owned and copyrighted by